The first policeman turned to his colleague. “We’ve really lost this, haven’t we Gianni?”

-Greece’s Prime Minister, Alexis Tsipras, had come here to my small adopted home town of Amaliada down in the west of Peloponnese to open a museum for local-born Nikos Belogiannis.
-The police force of the town had never had to deal with an event of such a magnitude in the sleepy streets before.
+Greece’s Prime Minister, Alexis Tsipras, had come to Amaliada to open a museum for the local-born Nikos Belogiannis.
+The police force of the town had never had to deal with an event of such a magnitude in these sleepy streets before.
 Tsipras was lurched and shouldered further along down the road, past the faded pink building of Belogiannis’ old home.

 Greece and its clashing politics – always a storm ready to blow.